MDLC01/board-n-pieces/src/lib.typ

   /// at the center of the starting square, a value of 25% (default) halfway to
   /// the edge, and a value of 50% at the edge.
   arrow-base-offset: 25%,
+  /// How to draw knight move arrows.
+  ///
+  /// Can be either "straight" for direct arrows from start to end square (default)
+  /// or "angled" for L-shaped arrows.
+  knight-move-arrow: "straight",
   /// How to display each piece.
   ///
   /// See README for more information (including licensing) on the default